 Members of the community group Transition Chesterfield started the search for a site for a demonstration organic garden following permaculture principles in the summer of 2015.
 We found a site which lies between the Westfield Allotments, off Ashgate Road, and the Fairplay Children’s Charity Garden off Alexandra Road West near to Chesterfield town centre and so began ‘The INSPIRE COMMUNITY GARDEN’.

-Why don’t you join us on the journey?
+Why don’t you join us?

-We are pleased to have received a grant from the ‘Thriving Communities Fund’ via Derbyshire County Council.
-This has enabled us to introduce a number of new features to the Community Garden.
+We initially received a grant from the ‘Thriving Communities Fund’ via Derbyshire County Council which enabled us to introduce a number of features to the Community Garden.

 Further funding has been received from various sources which has enabled us to build raised beds, a wildlife area including a pond, a pizza oven and barbeque external dining area, and we have been able to buy many new tools and materials.

 We hope to be able to continue to maintain the garden and welcome visitors to regular open days and plant sale events.